GeoscienceAustralia/Jira-testing/README.md

 - FAILED - Error message from jira "Can't find WT-3" yet the comment appeared BUT the commit in Developer section did not appear

 Test 16
-Test Smart Commits commetn from GA github to gajira FAILED - Jira error email "can't find PYR-12"
+Application URLs in github changed from gaautobots to gajira Test Smart Commits commetn from GA github to gajira FAILED - Jira error email "can't find PYR-12"

+Test 17
+Application URLs in github changed from gaautobots to gajira Test Smart Commits comment from GA github to gaautobots jira